Elena Moșuc: Performances elsewhere

-In 2005, she was featured in Franco Zeffirelli's new production of La traviata, opening Israeli Opera's 2005/06 season.
+In 2005, Moșuc was featured in Franco Zeffirelli's new production of La traviata, opening Israeli Opera's 2005/06 season.

 In June 2008, she made her first appearance at the New National Theatre Tokyo with La traviata, and returned in December with Donna Anna in a new production of Don Giovanni.

-In October 2010, Moșuc made her US debut at the New York Metropolitan Opera as Olympia in The Tales of Hoffmann, sharing the role with Anna Christy.
+In October 2010, Moșuc made her United States debut at the New York Metropolitan Opera as Olympia in The Tales of Hoffmann, sharing the role with Anna Christy.
 In October 2011, she opened the season at the Dallas Opera in the title role in Lucia di Lammermoor.

 In 2012, she starred in the original 1912 version of Ariadne auf Naxos at the Salzburg Festival.

 In 2019, she made her role debut in Lakmé at the Royal Opera House Muscat.
 This was the company's first-ever original opera production.

 Achievements

 Moșuc received many prestigious prizes.
 She was awarded the "European Furtherance Prize for Music" (Europäischer Förderpreis für Musik) in 1993, and the Premio "Bellini d'Oro" in Catania in 1995.
 In 2002, Moșuc received the Premio "Zenatello" in Verona, and in 2004 the "Premio Verdi di Modena" and the "Premio Verdi di Verona".
 In 2009, Moșuc was the first soprano from Eastern Europe to receive the international award Siola d'oro.

 In 2005, Moșuc was appointed an "Officer of the Arts" (Ofițer al Artelor) by the Romanian presidency.
 She received the 2009 edition of "Woman of the Year" award (Femeia Anului) in the category of "Ambassador of Romanian Arts from Abroad".
 In the same year, she received her doctor's degree in music science from the National University of Music Bucharest.
 In 2010, Elena Moșuc became honorary citizen of her native city Iași.
 In 2015, she received the "Grand Prize of the National Operas of Romania".

 In 2019, Elena Moșuc has been awarded with the International Opera Awards - "Oscar della Lirica" - as the world's best soprano of the year.